 If you're just getting started breaking out of the matching trousers/socks mold, cut your teeth on some traditional patterns.

 These liven things up a bit, but are still usually two- or three-tone at the most, and generally not too radically colored.

 So what's a “classic” sock pattern?

-2. Coordinate with the Rest of the Outfit
+#2 Coordinate Your Socks With The Rest of the Outfit

 But it is nice if there's some natural sympathy, so be thinking in terms of colors that work well together.
 It always looks good if your socks fit into the same general theme as the rest of your outfit.

 That can be as simple as picking out one of the colors from your shirt or jacket pattern, and wearing socks in a similar shade.
 It doesn't even have to be something that people consciously notice as coordination — their eyes will see it as a “good match” even if they don't think about it themselves.

 #3 Learn About Color Theory Before Choosing Your Socks